torchbox/torchbox.com/docs/front-end/themes_and_modes.md

     If you are adding a new theme, check the colour contrast for all the new accent colours added, used in the drop-caps (remember to check both dark mode and light mode).
 They need to pass colour contrast as if the entire drop-cap was filled with that colour.

-    The drop-cap svgs blend two of the accent colours, and the contrast of the blended colour also needs to be checked.
+    The drop-caps svgs use a semi-transparent version of the accent colours, and the contrast of the resulting colour also needs to be checked.
 The [colour contrast checker](https://chromewebstore.google.com/detail/colour-contrast-checker/nmmjeclfkgjdomacpcflgdkgpphpmnfe?hl=en-GB&utm_source=ext_sidebar) is a useful chrome extension to assist with this.

 ## CSS Variables